 There are a lot of reasons why Twitch is the first platform people think of when they think of streaming.
 The primary reason that you should consider Twitch for your streaming career is because it is so synonymous with the concept of streaming in general.
 It is the most popular place for video game streaming content which means the possible revenue you can expect from your streaming career is higher.

-When people are considering the argument of mixer vs twitch, Twitch is a lot of people’s first choice when it comes to streaming games, not just for the streamers themselves, but also for the viewers.
+When people are considering the argument of Mixer vs Twitch, or Twitch vs YouTube, Twitch is a lot of people’s first choice when it comes to streaming games, not just for the streamers themselves, but also for the viewers.
 A lot of people don’t even know about most of the other available streaming platforms, which can make it difficult for streamers that don't want to stream on Twitch.
 Twitch is one of the best streaming platforms around, so it is definitely in your interest to learn how to twitch stream.

 Twitch Has a Much Bigger Audience